Colombian culture

 CULTURAL ‘MELTING POT'”

-There is no one Colombian culture or the Colombian.
-Colombia is a true melting pot of cultures.
-Each city, region or community is part of Colombian culture, but with its own unique interpretation of it.
+Colombia is a cultural melting pot, we cannot talk about the Colombian culture or the Colombian.
+The South American country is a true melting pot of cultures.
+Each city, region or community is part of the Colombian culture, but with its own unique interpretation of it.

-The culture has been influenced to varying degrees by the indígenas (Indian communities) who live particularly in La Guajira and the Amazon, former slaves and/or Europeans.
+The culture has been influenced by the indígenas (Indigenous communities) who live particularly in La Guajira and the Amazon and former slaves and/or Europeans.
 Many Colombians are of mixed descent ( the mestizos).
-De Caribische kust, Cali en Chocó (Pacific), hebben veel Afro-Colombian influences and on the islands of San Andrés and Providencia, there is an Afro-Caribbean culture.
-In Medellín settled many European immigrants and Bogotá is a mixture of European and Native American influences.
+The Caribbean Coast, Cali en Chocó (Pacific), have a lot of Afro-Colombian influences and on the islands San Andrés and Providencia, there is an Afro-Caribbean culture.
+Medellín is a city where many European immigrants settled and Bogotá is a mixture of European and Native American influences.

-As in many other Latin American countries, Spanish influence has been great in religion.
-About 75 percent of the population is Catholic.
+As in many other Latin American countries, there is a large Spanish influence in religion.
+About 75 percent of the Colombian population is Catholic.

-If you are interested in the culture of Colombia, read on here about the different cultural communities, language, music and dance, art, sports and diversity.
-At the end of this guide you will read our tips what to consider when you go to Colombia.
+Keep on reading if you are interested in the culture of Colombia.
+We talk about the different cultural communities, language, music and dance, art, sports and diversity.
+At the end of this guide you will read our insider tips for what to consider when you go to Colombia.

 Cultural communities